MesicBenjamin/Maps/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Command below will generate several different categories of layers (kindergarten, schools, ...) that are defined in config all.json.
+Command below will generate several different categories of layers (kindergarten, schools, ...) that are defined in [data/config/all.json](data/config/all.json).

    ```sh
     python main.py -p data/config/all.json